abdellatif-147/PaySky/README.md

 I've divide everything into files to be more organized

-# how to run your solution :
+# how to run my solution :

 just open products.html file